tomBrossart/groupRandomNumberGuess/readme.md

+## Overview
+This was an early group project to practice delegating tasks, understanding a problem/solution in a group, and working under a short timeline.

 ## IDEAS FOR FUTURE IMPROVEMENTS -- HARD/PRO mode
-  # be able to maintain current game functionality (persisting data)
+- be able to maintain current game functionality (persisting data)
-  # how to reset the game more efficiently
+- how to reset the game more efficiently
-    # give inputs a class to reset them as a group
+- give inputs a class to reset them as a group

 Team Random Number Guess